Written byAmanda Wong

 If anyone around you faces the same app leftover files issue on Mac, share this post to help him/her!

-Delete app leftover files on Mac manually
+Delete leftover files of uninstalled apps on Mac manually

 When you add an application on your Mac, it creates a lot of support files to make it function well such as the preference files, crash reports, log files, caches, and so forth.
 These files are scattered around your Mac and are saved in different folders.
 After the uninstallation, they are still lying there.
 To manually delete app leftover files, you need first locate them in Finder, including both the Library folder and the Home folder.